RSchneider94/imovel-valuation-api/README.md

 The system logs the source and confidence level of the retrieved zipcode, ensuring transparency in the market validation process.

-### AI-Powered Property Matching

-The system uses OpenAI embeddings to find similar properties in your database:

-1. **Generates embeddings** for the user's property description
-2. **Finds similar properties** using hybrid search (embedding + geographic proximity)
-3. **Calculates average price** from the most similar properties

 ### Market Validation ("Prova dos 9")